NON SERVICE-CONNECTED DISABILITY BENEFITS PLAN 1

 (1) Any Member receiving disability benefits under the Plan shall file with the Director a physician's certificate of continued disability for each pay period, unless otherwise waived by the Director.

-(2) All Members drawing disability benefits shall be examined at least once during each twelve-month period by the Member’s identified Attending Physician or an Attending Physician appointed by the Director, unless otherwise determined by the Director.
+(2) All Members drawing disability benefits shall be examined at least once during each twelve (12) month period by the Member’s identified Attending Physician or an Attending Physician appointed by the Director, unless otherwise determined by the Director.

-While a FPDR One Member receives disability benefits under Article 5 of the Plan such Member shall not enter the employ of any person, firm, company or corporation, or be self-employed, or follow any other calling or vocation, or be employed in any other business, without having on file in the office of the Director a "Request to Engage in Outside Employment," which has been approved by the Board of Trustees, or designee.
+While a FPDR One Member receives disability benefits under Article 5 of the Plan such Member shall not enter the employ of any person, firm, company or corporation, or be self-employed, or follow any other calling or vocation, or be employed in any other business, without having on file in the office of the Director a "Request to Engage in Outside Employment," which has been approved by the Director.
 The "Request to Engage in Outside Employment" shall contain the following information:

-(5) The nature of duties contemplated or involved in such proposed work, employment, business, calling or vocation;
+(5) the nature of duties contemplated or involved in such proposed work, employment, business, calling or vocation; and

-Any such "Request to Engage in Outside Employment" must be accompanied by a statement from the Member's treating physician, obtained at the Member's sole expense, to the effect that the proposed type of work, employment, business, calling or vocation and the working conditions relative thereto will not tend to hinder, delay or prevent recovery of the Member from the disability for which he or she is receiving benefits from the Fund and his or her return to duty.
-The Board of Trustees, or designee, may request and the Member shall supply at his or her sole expense any additional information or supporting data which the Board of Trustees, or designee, deems appropriate.
+Any such "Request to Engage in Outside Employment" must be accompanied by a statement from the Member's Attending Physician, obtained at the Member's sole expense, to the effect that the proposed type of work, employment, business, calling or vocation and the working conditions relative thereto will not tend to hinder, delay or prevent recovery of the Member from the disability for which he or she is receiving benefits from the Fund and his or her return to duty.
+The Director may request and the Member shall supply at his or her sole expense any additional information or supporting data which the Director deems appropriate.

 Failure of a Member to comply with this rule will be cause for termination or suspension by the Board of Trustees, or designee, of the right of the Member to receive benefits from the Fund.